Bullets and Bandaids

 BULLETS AND BANDAIDS RESPONSIBILITIES

-Bullets and Bandaids shall promote and display the Art Work as part of the Exhibition with the intent to sell for the highest price possible.
+-Bullets and Bandaids shall promote and display the Art Work as part of the Exhibition with the intent to auction said work for the highest price possible.

 CONSERVATION AND TRANSPORTATION